Blog

-Period Home Restoration: Interior Design Tips for Historic Homes
+Period Home Restoration: Interior Design for Historic Homes

-Renovation, restoration and building work are deeply intertwined with interior design, shaping both the aesthetics and functionality of a space.
+Renovation, restoration and building work are deeply intertwined with interior design for historic homes, shaping both the aesthetics and functionality of a space.

 For example, restoring a Georgian townhouse with damaged ceilings may involve traditional lath and plaster to preserve authenticity, while interior design adapts the space for modern living with open-plan elements or discreet storage solutions.